Depending on the product, different Grant Types are used as follows:

 When the user successfully logs in, the authorization server will present them with a prompt asking if they would like to authorize this application’s request.

+A.2.
 Redirect Back to the Application

 If the user approves the request, the authorization server will redirect the browser back to the redirect_uri specified by the application, adding a code and state to the query string.